mugendi/mongo-time-series/README.md

 //First Create your Schema
 var hitsSchema = new mongoose.Schema({
-  //these keys are used as uniqueKeys.
+  //these keys are used as keyBy.
 Advisable that you add them to your indexes "userId": String,
   "event": String,

   "pos": {
     "zoom": Number,
     "x": Number
+  },

+ "user" :{
+    "session_id" : String
   },

   //These two keys will be automatically added and populated